Donate Your TOAST Pieces

 We will find a new owner or the best path for reuse in our TOAST Circle initiatives.
 There is no limit on the number of items you may donate, nor on the number of times you may donate.

-We will accept items in any condition, including items that are extensively damaged and beyond reasonable repair.
+We will happily accept the following TOAST items.
+This includes items that are damaged and beyond repair.

 We will only accept donations of TOAST branded products.
 Donations must be dry but do not need to be clean or ironed.
 Woollen donations must be moth-free.
 For a list of what we can't accept, please read our Donation Terms & Conditions.